 Incorporating movement into games or setting them challenges is a great way for easy exercise that your child will enjoy and benefit from and you can easily join in with.

-Here’s a few things to try with your kids:
+Here’s a few exercises to try with your children:

 Different types of fun jumps include:

 - Skipping – there’s a huge range of different skipping techniques and this can be fun for children to try and master.
-Start with the basic jump and work up to moves such as criss cross.
-If you have multiple children they can take turns skipping with one long rope.
+Start with the basic jump and work up to moves like the criss-cross.
+If you have multiple children, they can take turns skipping with one long rope.

-- Jumping jacks – a great move to improve agility an strength.
+- Jumping jacks – a great move to improve agility and strength.

 A great game involving jumping is hopscotch.
 You can use chalk or tape to mark out the squares and this can keep kids entertained for a while.